expo/expo/guides/Expo Universal Module Infrastructure.md

 # Generating a new universal module using `expo-cli` command

-`expo-cli` has specific command that would generate universal module that support TypeScript!
+`expo/tools` has specific command that would generate universal module that support TypeScript!
 Run:

-- `expo generate-module [new module directory]`
+- `yarn et cu --name [new module name]` inside the `tools` directory
-  - optional `[new module directory]` parameter lets you specify module name (e.g. `expo generate-module expo-test-module` would create `expo-test-module`.
+  - `[new module name]` parameter lets you specify module name (e.g. `et cu expo-test-module` would create `expo-test-module`.
 If ommited, the script will prompt you about it.
   - optional `--template <template directory>` will try to use provided `<template directory>` in universal module creation.

 # The Standard Configuration